itsmehere/CS50AI/LectureNotes/Week6_Language.md

 When {company} was founded in {year}, ...

-Obviously, websites might write their description of the above with a different template and of course, the AI would fail.
+Websites might write their description of the above with a different template and of course, the AI would fail.
 However, we can give the AI data rather than specific templates.
 Something like "Amazon: 1994" and "Facebook: 2004".
 Now the AI can look to see where "Amazon" & "1994" showed up together and where "Facebook" & "2004" showed up together and discover templates for itself.

 ## Word Representation: